horrorho/burnt-cookie/README.md

 ```
 $ burntcookie Cookies.binarycookies > cookies.txt
 ```
-\#HttpOnly\_ prefixes are not appended by default.
+\#HttpOnly\_ prefixes are not prepended by default.
 Use the -h/ --http-only switch:
 ```
 $ burntcookie -h Cookies.binarycookies > cookies.txt
 ```